ElkanHub/ClaryVyb_ChromeExtension/SPEC.md

 ClaryVyb is a Chrome extension designed to help users refine and improve their writing prompts for AI platforms.
 It provides a non-intrusive, on-page widget that allows for quick prompt clarification and simplification without disrupting the user's workflow.

-The core of the extension is a draggable, glassmorphic widget that can be expanded for prompt input or collapsed into a small, floating circle to save space.
+The core of the extension is a draggable and resizable glassmorphic widget that can be expanded for prompt input or collapsed into a small, floating circle to save space.

 ---

 ## 2. Core Functionality

 ### 2.1.
-Draggable Widget
+Draggable & Resizable Widget

 The widget is the central UI component of the extension.
-It can be moved freely around the screen and its position is saved locally, so it remembers where you last placed it.
+It can be moved freely around the screen and resized to fit the user's needs.
+Its position and size are saved locally, so it remembers its state across sessions.

 #### 2.1.1.
 Collapsed State (Floating Circle)